 Carters (CRI) Short-Term Debt issuances (2016 - 2023)

-Carters (CRI) has disclosed Short-Term Debt issuances for 9 consecutive years, with $70.0 million as the latest value for Q3 2023.
+Carters has reported Short-Term Debt issuances over the past 9 years, most recently at $70.0 million for Q3 2023.

 - Quarterly Short-Term Debt issuances fell 41.67% to $70.0 million in Q3 2023 from the year-ago period, while the trailing twelve-month figure was $70.0 million through Dec 2024, down 63.16% year-over-year, with the annual reading at $70.0 million for FY2023, 70.83% down from the prior year.